FoxyCodingGit/weather-routing-frontend/README.md

 ![Equidistance Example 2](readmeImages/EquidistantExample3.png)

 I have also  added functionality that if there are less legs than weather points it uses the number of legs.
+The following image was when 7 weather points where defined.

-![Marker Reduced Number Example](readmeImages/markerReducedNum.png) (This was when 7 weather points where defined).
+![Marker Reduced Number Example](readmeImages/markerReducedNum.png)

 ... rest of route service ...